microsoft/TrellisBMA/README.md

 # Trellis BMA: coded trace reconstruction on IDS channels for DNA storage

+This repo contains an implementation of Trellis BMA algorithm from [https://arxiv.org/abs/2107.06440](https://arxiv.org/abs/2107.06440)

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.